canturk/qmtoolbox/README.md

 Contents of "qmtoolbox/"

 1) "qmtrajectory_sample_run.py" is a basic simulation file.
-When we run this file it will creates output directory and data files.
+When we run this file it creates output directory and data files.
 Next, it generates 1/f noise (S13) and outputs the data in the current directory unless they already exist.
 This step is followed by the generation of the trajectory of the quadrature measurement.
 Finally the outcome data and figures